 I hope these help stir up some ideas!

 Now - how Blobs #106 developed...

 Last week we talked about Mother's Day.
 And because I had such a glorious day (made possible by my loving family) last weekend, I decided to use a couple moments as inspiration for batch #106...

 The first three Blobs came from a hydrangea I picked for my mom.
 It wasn't the usual fluffy white, pink or blue petaled plant you might see.
-The flowers had a creamy base color with a pop of hot pink on the petal tips.
+The flowers had a creamier color with a pop of hot pink on the petal tips.
 I loved the bold contrast (like my mom).
 I learned it was possibly a mix between a hydrangea opal classic and magical opal antique.
 Then I loved it even more because of the name - magical opal antique?
-A trio of words that were new to me.
+It was like a word trio.
 I zoomed in on the petals to create these guys...